The Best Length Rod for Kayak Fishing – 5 Tips!

 A shorter butt length, the distance between the reel and the bottom (butt end) of the rod handle, doesn’t get caught up in your PFD, shirt, or jacket like a longer split grip or rod handle will.

-Many of the custom rods I build are designed to the user’s specifications, and butt lengths will vary depending upon their needs or fishing styles.
+Many of the custom rods I build are designed to the user’s specifications, and butt lengths will vary depending on their needs or fishing styles.

-When it comes to kayak fishing, though, space is at a premium because you are typically sitting in a confined space on your kayak.
-When wearing your life jacket or PFD, shirt, jacket, or waterproof suits, the end of the rod tends to become hung up on your clothing and safety gear.
+However, space is at a premium for kayak fishing because you are typically sitting in a confined space on your kayak.
+When wearing your life jacket or PFD, shirt, jacket, or waterproof suit, the end of the rod tends to become hung up on your clothing and safety gear.

 3. Longer Rods Equal Longer Casting Distances

-A longer fishing rod has more hook setting leverage and will cast further.
-This can be important if you’re fishing for a species like a redfish or a tarpon, among others, that may spook if you come too close.
+A longer fishing rod has more hook-setting leverage and will cast further.
+This can be important if you’re fishing for a species like a redfish or a tarpon, which may spook if you come too close.

 One caveat of the longer rod is you’ll give up a certain amount of accuracy in your casting.
 As a rod becomes longer in length and you cast further, wind and other variables can come into play to move your lure or bait off target.

-Longer rods will cover greater amounts of water when casting.
-When your using crankbaits the baits tend to dive a little bit deeper as well.
+Longer rods cover greater amounts of water when casting.
+When crankbaits are used, the baits tend to dive a little bit deeper as well.

-With a longer rod, you also gain in the hook setting advantage!
+With a longer rod, you also gain the hook-setting advantage!
 A longer rod develops more leverage, and you have a longer “sweep” of the rod to bury that hook set home!

-If you’re creek or river fishing or spend a lot of time around brush and covered shorelines, you might find the longer rods to hang up quite often.
+If you’re creek or river fishing or spend much time around brush and covered shorelines, you might find the longer rods to hang up quite often.

 4. Shorter Rods Equal Accurate Casting